New & Improved Housing Stock — and a Price to Go With!

-Once upon a time, the Linden Hills neighborhood in southwest Minneapolis was known for its eclectic blend of housing stock.
+Once upon a time — OK, until around a decade ago — the Linden Hills neighborhood in Minneapolis was known for its eclectic blend of housing stock.

 So, mixed in with the upper bracket homes overlooking Lake Harriet and Lake Calhoun always seemed to be an equal number of “cottage-y,” older homes further away from the lakes that were relatively affordable.

 According to the Multiple Listing Service (“MLS”), the average list price for the 14 Linden Hills homes currently on the market is over $1 million ($1.119M, to be exact), including several newly built or extensively remodeled ones in the last few years.

 All of which helps explain why nearby Minneapolis neighborhoods like Lynnhurst, Fulton, and Kenny, as well as St. Louis Park’s adjacent Minikahda Vista neighborhood, are also doing very well.

 Unsurprisingly, that “what-is-it-close-to?” phenomenon can help identify future up-and-coming neighborhoods.

 Exhibit A: Fulton in Southwest Minneapolis, adjacent to not one but two super hot Twin Cities neighborhoods, as well as host to one of the prettiest stretches of Minnehaha Creek, as it flows east from Lake Minnetonka to the Mississippi River.

 Immediately to Fulton’s north is Linden Hills (note: contrary to popular perception, the Linden Hills-Fulton southern boundary isn’t 50th Street, but 47th Street).

 Meanwhile, on Fulton’s west flank (just across France Avenue) lies Edina’s South Harriet Park neighborhood, home to possibly the highest concentration of upper bracket new construction in the Twin Cities.